bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-project-repository.md

 To add a new user or service account:
 1. Click the gear at the top of the menu on the left, then choose **Identity and Access Members**.
-1. Click **Add Member** button on the top-right.
+1. Click the **Add Member** button on the top-right.
 This will open a little pop-up window in the middle of the page.
 1. Move to the the **Users** tab and then search for a username.
     - if you're adding a real person, search for either their GitHub username or their government email address.
 If you can't find either, it's probably because they haven't logged into the Artifactory Web Console before.
 They'll need to do that at least once before you can add them to your project.
     - if you're adding a service account, searching for the OpenShift namespace name (the 6-character code that comes before `-dev`, `-test`, `-prod` or `-tools`) is probably the easiest way to find the correct service account!
 If you can't find one, make sure a service account actually exists in the namespace you're searching for.
 Check out our [Artifactory service account](/setup-artifactory-service-account/) documentation for details.